Higher-order affine Sobolev inequalities: Introduction

 Then there exists $K=K_{s_1,p_1,s_2,p_2,N}<\infty$ such that

-possibly except when $s_2\geq 2$ is an integer and $p_2=1$. \end{theo} We emphasize the fact that our approach is new, even in the case where $0<s< 1$.
+possibly except when $s_2\geq 2$ is an integer and $p_2=1$. \end{theo} We emphasize the fact that our approach is new, even in the known case where $0<s\leq 1$.
 One of its features is that, while it encompasses the case $0<s\leq 1$, it does not provide the sharp constants in \eqref{lud had}.
 The trade-off is that we gain in generality, but lose in precision.
-On the other hand, the sharp constants in \eqref{zhang} and \eqref{lud had} are obtained using rearrangements and convex geometry techniques, which do not seem to have counterparts for higher-order inequalities.
+This pertains to the fact that the sharp constants in \eqref{zhang} and \eqref{lud had} are obtained using rearrangements and convex geometry techniques which do not seem to have counterparts for higher-order inequalities.

 The starting point of our proofs of Theorems \ref{subcrit aff emb} and \ref{gen embedding} is inspired by the results of Huang and Li \cite{huang2016optimal}, who proved the following. \begin{enumerate} \item For each $f \in W^{1,p}(\R^N)$, there exists $T_f \in \text{SL}_N$ such that